fkuhl/pm-http-server/README.md

 ## URL = "/Members/update"
 method POST
+request: Member
-request: Member, consisting of ID and MemberValue response is NOTFOUND if ID not found, or updated Member
+response is NOTFOUND if ID not found; or OK and updated Member *NOTE:* The update is not allowed to change the Member's Household!

-## URL = "/Members/delete"
-method DELETE
-query parameter: id.
-So URL looks like "/Members/delete?id=123456789abcdef" request body is empty response is NOTFOUND if ID not found, or ID of deleted Member _THIS DOES NOT HANDLE REFERENCES!_
-That is, references to the Member in Household aren't cleaned up by this step.

 ## URL = "/Members/drop"
+Cannot drop Members.
+response is BADREQUEST

+## URL = "/Households/create"
 method POST
+request: HouseholdDocument object with blank id
+response: new HouseholdDocument

+## URL = "/Households/read"
+query parameter: id.
+So URL looks like "/Members/read?id=123456789abcdef" method GET request body is empty response is HouseholdDocument or  NOTFOUND

+## URL = "/Households/readAll"
+method GET
 request body is empty
+response is (possibly empty) array of HouseholdDocument

+## URL = "/Households/update"
+method POST
+request: HouseholdDocument
+response is NOTFOUND if ID not found; or OK or updated HouseholdDocument

+## URL = "/Households/drop"
+method POST
+request: empty (ignored)
-response is mere happiness
+response is OK

-## For the other document types, replace "Members" with "Households" or "Addresses"